tobiasjcat/ice_end/npcs.md

  Occupation: Farmers
  Languages:
  Age:
  Notes: Brothers who do not like each other.
+Jyfer is the older brother.
+Jyca? is the middle brother.

  # Mica Briggs
  Race: Human